Developments of initial data on big bang singularities for the Einstein-nonlinear scalar field equations: Sequence of approximate solutions

 and since $i, k$ and $\ell$ are distinct, the worst power of $t$ on the right-hand side is $t^{2p_2}$.
 Now for the terms with structure coefficients,

 We conclude that

 For $D_-$, the condition $\gamma_{23}^1(y) = 0$ ensures that the terms with structure coefficients are not worse than the other terms, thus

-For the spatial derivatives, note that for every derivative of $\bar{\Gamma}_{ik}^{\ell}$, the resulting expression can be estimated in exactly the same way, the only difference being that an additional power of $\langle \ln t \rangle$ is introduced.
-Similarly for the time derivative, except that a factor of $t^{-1}$ is introduced instead.
+For the derivatives, note that for every derivative of $\bar{\Gamma}_{ik}^{\ell}$, the resulting expression can be estimated in exactly the same way, the only difference being that an additional power of $\langle \ln t \rangle$ is introduced for every spatial derivative.
 Hence \eqref{connection estimates} follows.

 \paragraph{The Ricci tensor:} We use Lemma~\ref{general estimate for ricci lemma}.
 Note that \eqref{connection estimates} implies